-Street Maintenance Fund is a special revenue fund established to account for resources allocated by law, contractual agreement, or administrative regulations for the specific purpose of upkeep of the City's streets.
+Street Maintenance Fund is a special revenue fund established to account for maintenance and repair of the City's streets.

 Debt Service Funds are used to account for the payment of interest and principal on long-term bonded debt other than revenue bonds.
 Montana Statutes require a single debt service fund be established for each general obligation bond, special assessment bond, judgement levy, and special improvement district revolving debt.
-The TIFD Debt Service Fund, SID 120 Debt Service Fund, and SID 121 Debt Service fund are each major funds for the year ended June 30, 2019.
+The TIFD Debt Service Fund, SID 120 Debt Service Fund, and SID 121 Debt Service fund are each major funds for the year ended June 30, 2020.

 Proprietary Funds: Proprietary funds are accounted for using the economic resources measurement focus and the accrual basis of accounting.
-The accounting objectives are determinations of net income, financial position and cash flow.
+The accounting objectives are determinations of net income, financial position, and cash flow.
 All assets and liabilities are included on the statement of net position.